Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 The discussion surrounding credit cards can sometimes be quite polarizing with many people singing their praises and others their criticisms.
-Obviously it completely depends on how they are used; credit cards are great for their convenience and security but can also be misused.
-It’s much easier to use a credit irresponsibly than responsibly and often the same qualities that make credit cards so great allow users to fall far into debt.
-Once a significant amount of credit card debt is established is can be almost impossible to reverse the damages.
+Obviously, it completely depends on how they are used; credit cards are great for their convenience and security but can also be misused.
+It’s much easier to use credit cards irresponsibly than responsibly and often the same qualities that make credit cards so great allow users to fall far into debt.
+Once a significant amount of credit card debt is established, it can be almost impossible to reverse the damages.

 Credit cards are often used to help rebuild credit scores but if you feel like this is in fact not the best option for you we’ve compiled a list of 6 other options to help you rebuild your credit without the help of a credit card.

 Credit cards aren’t the only kind of loan that shows up on your credit history; in fact, it’s in your best interest to have several different kinds of loans appear on your credit report.
 Balance and variety are extremely important when it comes to rebuilding your credit.
 A personal loan is a good option when trying to get rid of credit card debt and build credit because it can be used to consolidate your credit card debt, making it easier to manage and pay.
 You’ll also have more affordable monthly payments as personal loans usually have longer terms and lower interest rates than credit cards.
 Moreover, if you’re having a hard time qualifying for an unsecured personal loan, you can opt to secure it with some form of collateral.

 Responsibly handled mortgages, lines of credit or car loans can also help add variety and build your payment history.
 Just remember that going into debt when you know you won’t be able to make the payments on time and in full will hurt your credit.
 So only use this option when you know you can financially handle it.